jeffreykegler/hoonlint/misc/whitespace.md

 it is the first brick on the rune line.

 Each rune line has the rune itself and zero or more parent bricks.
+Here parent means "proper parent", so that a rune is not considered to be its own parent brick.
-Each brick on the rune line has a its own **reanchor offset**, which depends on the brick and the number of elements of that rune which Depending on the number of elements required by the brick, and the number of those elements joined on the rune line, each brick on the rune line has a **per-brick reanchor offset**.
+Depending on the number of elements required by the brick, and the number of those elements joined on the rune line, each brick on the rune line has a **per-brick anchor offset**.
+If `n` elements of a parent brick are on the rune line, the per-brick anchor offset is the indentation that would apply if the `n`th element were split onto the next line.
+(Note that every proper parent brick must have at least one element on the rune line.)
-The total of all the per-brick reanchor offsets of parent bricks is the **reanchor offset** of the rune line.
+The total of all the per-brick anchor offsets of parent bricks is the **reanchor offset** of the rune line.
-The **anchor column* of the rune line is the anchor brick column, plus the reanchor offset.
+The **anchor column** of the rune line is the anchor brick column, plus the reanchor offset.

+Note that when a rune is the only brick on a line, the above definition of reanchoring is equivalent to the statement that the rune column is the anchor column.

 Here is a first example: